-The costs of providing program and other activities have been summarized on a functional basis in the statements of activities.
-Accordingly, certain costs have been allocated among program services and supporting services benefitted.
-Such allocations are determined by management and are based upon employee time and effort towards each activity.
+The costs of providing program and other activities have been summarized on a functional basis in the Statement of Activities and in the Statement of Functional Expenses.
+Accordingly, certain costs have been allocated among program expenses and general and administrative expenses.
+Such allocations are determined by management and are based upon employee time and efforts towards each activity.